-Accordingly, MrTS Dube will retire by rotation and has offered himself for re-election.
-An abridged curriculum vitae of Mr Dube is provided on page 34 of this report.
+Accordingly, Mr JM Kesler and Mr Mr PE Burton will retire by rotation and have offered themselves for re-election.
+Abridged curriculum vitae of Mr Kesler and Mr Burton are provided on page 34 of this report.

 NEW APPOINTMENTS

 New appointments to the board of directors are formal and transparent and are considered by the board as a whole, assisted by the Nomination Committee where appropriate.